 Creating a Stand-Alone Private Standard or Interval Activity

 The only difference in creating a Private activity versus a Public activity is in the Capacity/Inventory Assignment section on your activity set-up page.

 Whether you are setting up a Standard or Interval activity and would like to make it private, simply check the Private Tour checkbox.
 By checking this box, activities can only be booked by a maximum of 1 booking (1 group) within the same timeslot or piece of equipment.
 The group can bring as many guests as the activity capacity can accept, but once booked, the activity is sold out regardless of the group size.

 Private Equipment Rentals

-The Private Tour checkbox is also available on Rental activities.
+The Private Tour checkbox is also available for Rental activities.
 However, instead of booking out the entire fleet, a single booking regardless of group size will book a piece of equipment privately.
 Say, for example, you rent 4-passenger ATVs.
-If the Private Tour checkbox is ticked when creating the activity, a group of two booking on this rental activity will have their ATV blocked privately for them, without the risk of another group of 2 being added to the same piece of equipment in an attempt to maximize bookings.
+If the Private Tour checkbox is ticked when creating the activity, a group of two bookings on this rental activity will have their ATV blocked privately for them, without the risk of another group of 2 being added to the same piece of equipment in an attempt to maximize bookings.

 Rental Activity Setup:

 Creating a Private [Child] Activity Sharing Inventory with a Public [Parent] Activity